-For both SPF and DKIM, in a relaxed setup, even if the domain in the From header and the domains in the Return-path (for SPF) and DKIM signature (for DKIM) headers are an organizational match – DMARC alignment is a match.
+For both SPF and DKIM, in a relaxed alignment mode, even if the domain in the Mail From command and the domains in the Return-path header or bounce email address (for SPF) and DKIM signature (for DKIM) headers are an organizational match – DMARC alignment is a match.
 Subsequently, in this scenario, even subdomains will be aligned against DMARC.

 DMARC relaxed alignment example

-If the domain owners enable strict alignment for both SPF and DKIM, this essentially means that you have implemented strict alignment for your overall DMARC implementation.
+If the domain owners enable strict alignment for both SPF and DKIM, this essentially means that you have implemented a strict mode for your overall DMARC implementation.

-For both protocols, in a strict setup, only if the domain in the From header and the domains in the Return-path (for SPF) and DKIM signature (for DKIM) headers are an exact match – DMARC alignment is a match.
+For both protocols, in a strict alignment mode, only if the domain in the From header and the domains in the Return-path (for SPF) and DKIM signature (for DKIM) headers are an exact match – DMARC alignment check is a match.
 Therefore, in this scenario, subdomains will not be aligned against DMARC.

-The DMARC tags “aspf” and “adkim” are the respective alignment tags to define the mode of your choice, and “s” stands for strict.
+Alignment settings decoded: The DMARC tags “aspf” and “adkim” are the respective alignment mode tags to define the mode of your choice, and “s” stands for the alignment goal, which is strict.